CheatInNeed/02369_Tower_Defense/SprintLog.md

 ## Sprint 3 planning:
 - Kasper: More maps and more scalable solution - Paths and tiles needs to contained in the map - Map loader (TMX)
   - Tile from map file needs to be the tiles towers are placed on
-  - US24 - Basic map display - issue map loader
+  - US24 - Basic map display - issue map loader (epic 1)
 - Alexander og Ludvig: More towers - 3 in total: Cannon (splash), lava/water tower (short range beam?), classic tower (dart monkey) - subject to change.
   - Gui for choosing towers
-  - US18 - new tower types
+  - US18 - new tower types (epic 3)
 - Peter og Yaasir: Pausing between waves and main menu continued (Selected ) - start next wave?
 - Roland: Player class - MUST DO!!!
-  - US 4 - Lives and game over
+  - US 4 - Lives and game over (epic 3)
 - Roland: Tests!
 -
 - Augments!
 Cherry on top - will maybe implement in next sprint